watchthehit/btfree/documentation/BrandStyle.md

 ## Overview

-The BetFree brand embodies a balance of strength and serenity, designed to support individuals on their journey away from gambling addiction.
-Our "Strength Circle" concept visualizes the process of breaking free from negative patterns and embracing a new, empowered life path.
+The BetFree brand embodies a balance of strength and clarity, designed to support individuals on their journey away from gambling addiction.
+Our text-based logo visualizes the concept of breaking free from gambling through typography, using a strikethrough on "Bet" and highlighting "Free" to emphasize our mission.

 ## Logo

-### Primary Mark: Strength Circle
+### Primary Mark: BetFree Text Logo

-Our primary logo is the "Strength Circle" - a circular form with an opening at the top that symbolizes breaking free from addiction cycles while maintaining the strength and support of a complete circle.
-The gradient from vibrant teal to ocean blue represents the journey from challenging waters to calm seas.
+Our primary logo is the "BetFree" text logo - featuring the word "Bet" with a strikethrough line and "Free" in our vibrant teal color.
+This design directly communicates the app's purpose: freedom from betting and gambling addiction.
+The logo is set against a circular dark background with a partial teal accent that suggests movement and breaking free.

 **Logo Variations:**

-1. **Full Logo** - Circle mark with "BetFree" logotype below
+1. **Full Logo** - Text logo with "Bet" (strikethrough) and "Free" (teal) in circular container
    - Use for: Welcome screens, about pages, marketing materials
    - Minimum size: 40px height

-2. **Compact Logo** - Circle mark only
+2. **Compact Logo** - Simplified text mark
    - Use for: App icon, small spaces, favicon
    - Minimum size: 24px height

-3. **Horizontal Logo** - Circle mark with "BetFree" logotype to the right
+3. **Horizontal Logo** - Text logo with optional brand name to the right
    - Use for: Navigation bars, headers, letterheads
    - Minimum size: 30px height